AI-Driven Safety: What is Lane Swerving

 Lane Swerving AI Detection is an advanced computer vision feature that identifies repeated side-to-side movements (lateral swerves) while a vehicle is in motion, especially at highway speeds.
 These swerves often signal potential signs of fatigue, distraction, or diminished focus.
 Unlike driver-facing systems, this detection relies solely on video from the road-facing AI dashcam, helping fleets identify risk without compromising driver privacy.

-How Lane Swerving AI Detection Helps You
+How Lane Swerving AI detection helps you

 • Proactive Risk Detection: Surface early warning signs of fatigue or distraction through repeated swerving behavior, giving teams the opportunity to intervene before a serious incident occurs.